spfuu/edomi-docker/README.md

-## edomi-docker (Edomi release: v1.45)
+## edomi-docker (Edomi release: v1.46)

- This is a docker implementation for Edomi, a Smarthome framework.
+ This is a docker implementation for Edomi, a PHP-based smarthome framework.
- For more inforamtion please refer to:
+ For more information please refer to:

  [Official website](http://www.edomi.de/)
  [Support forum](https://knx-user-forum.de/forum/projektforen/edomi)